cbotman/cbotman/README.md

 ### Kaya wer wanjoo (hello and welcome)! 👋

-I am a husband, dad, 🥝 Kiwi, software developer (manager, these days), student, 🌱 nature lover and geek, living in Mandjoogoordap.
+I am a husband, dad, 🥝 Kiwi, software developer (manager, these days), student (of life!), 🌱 nature lover and geek, living in Mandjoogoordap.

 <!--
 **cbotman/cbotman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.